 After you create and assign the workflows to the devices, you can monitor the progress of the workflow deployment.
 You can view the progress of the workflow for all the assigned devices, or you can view the progress of the workflow for individual devices.
 Navigate to the Device details page and check the workflow section for more details of individually targeted validations.
 Additional event logs for devices depict how the device is responding to the workflow.

-You can configure the settings for your workflow.
+You can configure default settings for all your workflows and also override these settings in the individual workflows.
 To configure the default workflow settings, perform the following procedure:

 Table 2-1.
 Freestyle Orchestrator Workflow Settings